vanhoutk/DistributedFileSystem/README.md

 2. Primary Client Application

 - ~~Controls all of the API Calls~~
-- Switch to using the directory server to look for files
+- ~~Switch to using the directory server to look for files~~
+- Figure out how to decide which fileserver to upload to

 3. Caching (Client side to start)